afaqahmad127/afaqahmad127/README.md

 - 🌱 I try to code and keep learning about new features and tech skills.

-- 💬 Ask me about **Python, Java, JavaScript, React JS, Node Js, Django, MongoDB, and the Data Structures.**
+- 💬 Ask me about **MERN, JavaScript, Typescript, Next JS, React JS, Node Js, Nest JS, MongoDB, and the Data Structures.**

 - 📫 How to reach me?? [afaq.ahmad.developer@gmail.com](mailto:afaq.ahmad.developer@gmail.com)